Angmar2722/Angmar2722.github.io/CTFwriteups/hsctf2021.md

 ![HSCTF 2021 Writeup](/assets/img/ctfImages/hsctf2021/img22.png)

-So to get the flag, we simply went to the find and replace option and put searched for the flag :
+So to get the flag, we simply went to the find and replace option and searched for the flag :

 ![HSCTF 2021 Writeup](/assets/img/ctfImages/hsctf2021/img23.png)